 - pinch of salt, as needed

-- Preheat oven to 375F degrees.
-Line a large cookie sheet with parchment paper or silicone baking mat.
+- Preheat oven to 375°F (191°C).
+Line a large baking sheet with parchment paper or silicone baking mat.
 Set aside.

-- With a stand or handheld mixer, cream the butter and sugars together at medium speed until light and creamy.
-Add egg, vanilla, and molasses, scraping down the sides as needed.
+- Using a handheld or stand mixer fitted with a paddle attachment, cream the butter and sugars together on medium-high speed until light and creamy, about 1 minute.
+Beat in the egg, vanilla, and molasses, scraping down the sides as needed.
 Set aside.

-- In a medium-sized bowl, combine the flour, baking soda, salt, cinnamon, and cloves.
-Whisk it all around.
-Add the quick oats and combine.
+- In a medium bowl, whisk the flour, baking soda, salt, cinnamon, cloves, and oats.

 - With the mixer running on low, slowly add the dry ingredients to wet ingredients.
 The dough will be quite thick and you may have to mix it all by hand after a few seconds in the mixer.
-Drop dough with a large cookie scoop, or make sure each ball of dough is 3 Tablespoons in measurement.
-Cookies will spread in the oven, so drop each ball of dough 2 inches apart.
+Drop dough with a large cookie scoop, or make sure each ball of dough is 2 Tablespoons.
+Cookies will spread in the oven, so drop each ball of dough 3 inches apart.

-- Bake for 10 minutes, until cookies are lightly golden around the edges.
-Allow cookies to cool on cookie sheet for 3 minutes before transferring to a wire rack to cool completely.
+- Bake for 10 minutes or until cookies are lightly golden around the edges.
+Allow cookies to cool on the baking sheets for 5 minutes before transferring to a wire rack to cool completely.

-- For the filling: With a stand or handheld mixer, beat butter for about 1 minute until creamy.
-Add the powdered sugar and mix on medium speed for 1-2 minutes.
+- For the filling: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat butter on high speed until creamy, about 1 minute.
+Add the confectioners' sugar and beat on medium speed for 1-2 minutes.
 Pour in heavy cream and vanilla extract.
-Mix on high for 3-4 minutes until fluffy.
+Beat on high for 2-3 minutes until fluffy.
 Taste and add a pinch or two of salt, as needed.
 If filling is way too thick, add a couple more teaspoons of heavy cream.
-Spread 1.5 Tablespoons of cream filling on the bottom side of half of cookies; top with remaining cookies, right side up.
+Spread 1.5 Tablespoons of cream filling on the bottom side of half of the cookies; top with remaining cookies, right side up.

-Cookies stay fresh and soft (with creme filling) at room temperature for 2 days in an airtight container.
-After that, store in the refrigerator to keep the creme center fresh.
-These are best eaten within 2 days.
+- Cookies stay fresh and soft (with creme filling) at room temperature for 2 days in an airtight container.
+After that, store in the refrigerator to keep the creamy filling fresh.